oyedejioyewole/prodis/README.md

 ## Setup

-I would prefer you use `pnpm` for this workspace, so the following command/s will be biased 😀
+I would prefer you use `pnpm` for this workspace, so the following commands will be biased 😀

 ```bash
 pnpm install # or pnpm i (I know you're lazy to type it out)